DouglasDL28/Proyecto2_AED/README.md

 9. Open the file DBMain.py with your favourite text editor (we reommend Notepad++)
 10. Change line 7 to match the URL of line 5
 11. Press enter
+12. Copy the contents of the file DataBase.txt
+13. Paste them in the line at the top of the window
+14. Click run
+15. Wait for it to be finished and minimize Neo4J

 Now, let´s run the program!
 1. In the Folder AED_Proyecto